wepay/zktools/README.md

 - Watcher Management

-    **ZooKeeperClient** allows an application to set/unset watcher very easy.
+    **ZooKeeperClient** allows an application to set/unset watchers very easy.
     ZooKeeper's watcher is a trigger mechanism for various events happening in ZooKeeper.
     An event may be generated when the state of session changes, or data in ZooKeeper changes.
     It is a one-time trigger.
-It means that the watcher is gone once a trigger is fired.
+This means that the watcher is gone once a trigger is fired.
     In order to keep watching the same node, an application must set a watcher again.
     ZooKeeperClient does that automatically.
     An application can specify a watcher as a simple lambda expression which is invoked whenever the watched znode is changed.